Modelling and Parameter Estimation for Discretely Observed Fractional Iterated Ornstein--Uhlenbeck Processes: Applications to real data

 We observe that FOU$(\lambda^{(3)},\sigma,H)$ has the best performance in terms of the $L^{2}$-Willmott Index, and its RMSE is very close to that of the AR$(7)$ model.
 For the $L^{1}$ the performance is slightly worse than the AR$(7)$ model.

 On the other hand, in Figure \ref{acfseriesA} we observe that the auto-covariances of the AR$(7)$ and ARMA$(1,1)$ adjusted models, go to zero very quickly and their auto-covariance structure does not resemble that observed.
 Besides the adjusted FOU$(\lambda^{(3)},\sigma,H)$ and FOU$(\lambda^{(4)},\sigma,H)$ have a better performance.
-Also, the Akaike Information Criterion (AIC) of the adjusted FOU$(\lambda^{(3)}\sigma,H)$ model is $105.88$ which is slightly better than the AIC of ARMA$(1,1)$ ($107.5$) and the AIC of AR$(7)$ ($107.3$).